ModdeSGDP/ModdeMain/README.md

 ---

 ## **Stay Updated**
-Follow our [LinkedIn Page](https://www.linkedin.com/) for updates and announcements!
+Follow us on our [LinkedIn Page](https://www.linkedin.com/) for the latest updates, announcements, and exciting features!

+---